-Sign, Feather: A sign made of flexible material in the shape of a feather, quill, sail, blade or teardrop, and mounted on a solid or flexible pole or cord.
+Sign, Feather: A type of prohibited sign made of flexible material in the shape of a feather, quill, sail, blade or teardrop, and mounted on a solid or flexible pole or cord.
 These are sometimes referred to as "quill signs" or "sail banners."

-Sign, Freestanding: Any sign not affixed to a building such as, but not limited to, pole, monument, pylon, sidewalk, and ground signs.
+Sign, Freestanding: Any sign placed upon or in the ground and not attached to a building.
+A Freestanding Sign includes ground signs, pylon signs, pole signs, entry signs, and sidewalk signs.

-Sign, Government: A sign erected and maintained by or under the direction of County, the Virginia Department of Transportation, other governmental authorities, or court officer in accordance with the law.
-This includes official notices.
+Sign, Government: A sign erected and maintained by or under the direction of the County, the Virginia Department of Transportation, other governmental authorities, or a court officer in accordance with the law.
+Examples of government signs include, but are not limited to, official notices, traffic signs, directional signs, and historical markers.

 Sign, Ground: A sign supported by uprights or braces placed upon or in the ground and not attached to any building.
-A ground sign includes any monument sign or pylon sign, but not a pole sign or sidewalk sign.
+A ground sign includes any pylon sign and does not include a pole sign, entry sign, or sidewalk sign.

-Sign Height: The height of a sign shall be computed as the linear measurement from the base of the sign at normal grade to the top of the highest attached component of the sign.
-If the land is uneven at the base of the sign, the elevation at the halfway point (middle) of the sign at the base shall be used.
-Normal grade shall be construed to be the lower of (1) existing grade prior to construction, or (2) the newly established grade after construction, exclusive of any filling, berming, mounding or excavating for the purpose of locating the sign.
-See Section 8.10.B.2
+Sign Height: The height of a sign must be computed as the linear measurement from the base of the sign at normal grade to the top of the highest attached component of the sign.
+If the land is uneven at the base of the sign, the elevation at the halfway point (middle) of the sign at the base must be used.
+Normal grade must be construed to be the lower of (1) existing grade prior to construction, or (2) the newly established grade after construction, exclusive of any filling, berming, mounding or excavating for the purpose of locating the sign.
+See Section 8.11.B.2